jl95terceira/project-A/README.md

 pico8bb.py ...
 ```

-of, even better, if also you add `.PY` to environment variable PATHEXT (Windows only), call
+or, even better, if also you add `.PY` to environment variable PATHEXT (Windows only), call

 ```
 pico8bb ...